ICB: FTSE Russel Industry Classification Benchmark

 Where is it used?

+ICB is used to classify approximately 85,000 securities worldwide.
+It provides a comprehensive data source for investment research, portfolio management and asset allocation.
 ICB Industries and Supersectors are used to construct investment funds, as the global scope of the classification framework allows for comparative analysis between sectors and industries worldwide as an investment decision-support tool.

-It is also used by analysts and economists to follow market trends, conduct deep sector analysis and historical comparisons.
+ICB is also used by analysts and economists to follow market trends, conduct deep sector analysis and historical comparisons.
+Different data providers use it for site mapping, list filtering and analytics.